Copyright© 2015 by Ernest Bywater

-Mack smiles at him, and says, “Hello, Pat.
+Mack smiles at him and says, “Hello, Pat.
 I’m Mack Dean.
 I really do think you shouldn’t try anything with me for the following reasons.
 If you do scare me off you look like a mean bully.
 If you don’t you look like a weak bully.
 I know you’ve intimidated others into leaving, but I don’t intimidate worth a damn.
-In the past I’ve stood up to, and faced down, a corrupt judge.
-Yeah, he won the day with his court order.
-But the whole court and town knew I faced him down and screwed him over in the process.
+In the past I’ve stood up to and faced down a corrupt judge.
+Yeah, he won the day with his court order, but the whole court and town knew I faced him down and screwed him over in the process.
 Very humiliating for him.
 I’ve knelt on a knee while reloading my shotgun as a ute load of armed men drove at me while shooting at me.
 I destroyed their car and they got carted off to hospital when it flipped over and landed on them.
 In short, if you want me to move you’re going to have to start a fight.
-We’ll both get suspended and you won’t get to play Rugby again.
-If you attack me I’ll hit your knee and smash it to pieces.
+We’ll both get suspended and you won’t get to play Rugby again because if you attack me I’ll hit your knee and smash it to pieces.
 That’ll destroy any chance of you ever playing professional football.
 Do you want to risk your future?”

 Mack’s dialogue has a strong effect on Pat.
 Until now every other kid has looked at his size and has given ground.
 This is the first time any kid has made it clear they won’t, and he doesn’t know how to deal with that.
 He’s also sure Mack means what he says about his knee.
 Pat isn’t that smart, but he’s smart enough to know he’ll be a good, not great - but good, professional Rugby player when he graduates high school.
 Is his desire to have this one girl go out with him worth the risk of losing his main career goal?
 He thinks not.
 While slowly shaking his head Pat says, “You’re not worth the effort,” turns, and walks away.